Field Trips

 The Summer Research experience is enhanced by a number of field trips to other research institutions, where students meet other scientists and witness other aspects of veterinary and biomedical research.

 Regenerative Medicine Research & Center for Cell and Organ Biotechnology, Texas Heart Institute (Houston, TX).
-The Center for Cell and Organ Biotechnology is a new collaboration between the Texas Heart Institute and the Texas A&M School of Veterinary Medicine & Biomedical Sciences.
+The Center for Cell and Organ Biotechnology is a new collaboration between the Texas Heart Institute and the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 The Center draws from expertise at both institutions to position it as a world leader in adult stem cell research, organ transplantation, and personalized medicine.
 The Center includes scientists, engineers, physicians, veterinarians, and business managers from both organizations, other colleges affiliated with Texas A&M University, and affiliates in the Texas Medical Center.

 Students visit with scientists and tour the rodent and large animal facilities at THI, where translational research on ventricular assist devices and vascular stents is conducted.
 Students are introduced to veterinarians’ roles in translational research.